sunng87/handlebars-rust/README.md

 ## License

-This library (handlebars-rust) is open sourced under MIT License.
+This library (handlebars-rust) is open sourced under the MIT License.